swartchris8/swartchris8.github.io/_posts/2024-05-22-rag-for-a-medical-company.md

 The pieces of fruit (vector embeddings) you get are too big and often mixed together which means it’s harder to find the fruit you are looking for (query vector).

+The solution was moving to smaller chunk vectros.
 Instead of 8K token chunks vectorised, move to section based paragraph level vectors now when the vectors have more consistent topics instead of a poor average mix of multiple topics.

 This led to a substantial improvement in performance:

 ![Paragraph vector evaluation](/assets/rag/rag-smaller-vectors.png)

-Performance is still not good enough how to reduce the red slice of the pie?
+Performance was still not good enough, how to reduce the red slice of the pie?

+The chainlit chat interface has a prompt playground where users can tweak and rerun prompts.

 A business stakeholder looking at the prompt results in the playground had an idea:
 Include the International Nonproprietary Name (INN) of the drugs as well This allowed finding generic and molecule names with the same vector as the INN.

 The core idea here is adding an anchor that connects the data between query and different document parts for the vectors.
-Instead of using an API to link to the INN id, just use ChatGPT to generate it for quick prototyping.
+Instead of using an API to link to the INN id, they just used ChatGPT to generate it for quick prototyping.

 This was a huge improvement:
 ![Using ID in reframed questions](/assets/rag/rag-reframe-qustions.png)